 We collect personal information from our customers and our app users in the regular course of doing business.
 This text answers some of your most frequently asked questions, and lets you know exactly how we’re protecting the information you entrust to us.

-This policy was last updated on April 2nd, 2018 to reflect our compliance with GDPR in Europe.
+This policy was last updated on April 2nd, 2018 to reflect our compliance with principles of GDPR in Europe.

 When you sign up to use the Grenadine Event Planner service, we collect the following information about you: